WayneBrown/learnwebgl2/_sources/12_advanced_rendering/09_stencils.rst

 -------

-In summary, the *stencil buffer* can be used to control which pixels have their color modified.
+In summary, the *stencil buffer* can be used to control which pixels can possibly have their color modified.
 Using the *stencil buffer* typically requires multiple renderings.
 One rendering will set the stencil; another rendering will update the *color buffer* based on the stencil.

-To create a stencil, make the "stencil test" always true and enable writing to the *stencil buffer*:
+To create a stencil, make the "stencil test" always true, enable writing to the *stencil buffer*, and set how the stencil value is updated based on the status of the stencil and depth tests.

 ..
 Code-Block:: JavaScript

   // Rendering pass to create a stencil. gl.stencilFunc(gl.ALWAYS, reference_value, mask);
-  gl.stencilMask(0xFF);  // Stencil buffer can be changed
+  gl.stencilMask(0xFF);  // Stencil buffer can be changed gl.stencilOp(stencil_failed_func, depth_test_failed_func, depth_test_passed_func);

-To use a stencil, set an appropriate "stencil test", disable writing to the *stencil buffer*, and set the operation to perform based on the status of the stencil and depth tests:
+To use a stencil, set an appropriate "stencil test", disable writing to the *stencil buffer*:

 ..
 Code-Block:: JavaScript

   // Rendering pass to use a stencil. gl.stencilFunc(compare_func, reference_value, mask);
-  gl.stencilMask(0x00);  // Stencil buffer can't be changed gl.stencilOp(stencil_failed_func, depth_test_failed_func, depth_test_passed_func);
+  gl.stencilMask(0x00);  // Stencil buffer can't be changed

 The *stencil buffer* has many possible uses, as you will discover as you investigate more advanced rendering techniques.